jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

 tags: idris,dependent-types,tdd,musing
 ...

-When reading foundational texts such as [PLFA](https://plfa.github.io/), [TAPL](https://www.cis.upenn.edu/~bcpierce/tapl/), and [Software Foundations](https://softwarefoundations.cis.upenn.edu/plf-current/index.html) the learner is presented with Simply-Typed Lambda Calculi that supports both [products](https://www.ncatlab.org/nlab/show/product+type) and [sums](https://www.ncatlab.org/nlab/show/sum+type).
+When reading foundational texts such as [PLFA](https://plfa.github.io/), [TAPL](https://www.cis.upenn.edu/~bcpierce/tapl/), and [Software Foundations](https://softwarefoundations.cis.upenn.edu/plf-current/index.html) the learner is often presented with Simply-Typed Lambda Calculi that supports both [products](https://www.ncatlab.org/nlab/show/product+type) and [sums](https://www.ncatlab.org/nlab/show/sum+type).
-When translating these calculi to dependently typed languages such [Idris](https://www.idris-lang.org) & Agda, however, how we might approach supporting other data structures such as tuples, records and variants is not precisely clear.
+When translating these calculi to dependently typed languages in an intrinsically typed way as we do with [Idris](https://www.idris-lang.org) & Agda, how we might approach supporting other data structures such as tuples, records and variants is not precisely clear.
 In fact Software Foundations [*does give an idea*](https://softwarefoundations.cis.upenn.edu/plf-current/Records.html#lab346) on how to do so but let us explore how we may choose to represent such structures in Idris/Agda.

 My aim for this post is to:

 1. consider how we can construct intrinsically typed data structures for an EDSL in the Idris(2) programming language; and
-1. detail an approach to preserve the uniques of variant types.
+1. detail an approach to preserve the uniqueness of variant types.

 I am not going to claim that the techniques in this post are new, my literature review of the area is weak, but I wanted to have a public record detailing *my approach* that others can find using the great big search engines floating around cyberspace.